cartopher/Christopher.Charles---Data.GIS.Portfolio/python-overwriting-featurelayers-arcgis-api-python.md

 - Familiarity with Python, pandas, and the ArcGIS Python API

 ## Setup:
-Before we begin, ensure you have a virtual environment set up for your project.
+Ensure the virtual environment set up for this project.
 This environment should have the `arcgis` Python package installed.
 You can manage your packages with `pip` and a `requirements.txt` file to keep track of dependencies.

 ## Step 1: Import Libraries
-Let's start by importing the necessary libraries.
-We will handle any import errors to ensure our script doesn't fail unexpectedly.
+Begin by importing the necessary libraries and handle any import errors to ensure our script doesn't fail unexpectedly.

 ```python
 try: